Sugar Leaves: What to Do with Them

 Wrap-up

 Sugar leaves are great for cannabis concentrates and can even be smoked directly by the brave.
 Our use of sugar leaves often strikes me as emotional: farmers growing, drying, preserving, and using cannabis is nothing short of an art.
 When we use all parts of a cannabis plant we see a process that is beautiful.
 I’m really happy to be involved in this business and I find it so exciting, thanks for sticking with us!
-If you want to know more about growing cannabis, subscribe to our newsletter!

 And join our Facebook farmer’s community for even more exclusive contests and prizes!